phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 413782
+#Total Number of Tweets: 1062212
-#Number of Rubio Tweets: 154102
+#Number of Trump Tweets: 506531
-#Number of Sanders Tweets: 146761
+#Number of Clinton Tweets: 414012
-#Number of Carson Tweets: 79656
+#Number of Rubio Tweets: 154203
-#Number of Bush Tweets: 52041
+#Number of Sanders Tweets: 146941
-#Total Number of Tweets:
+#Number of Carson Tweets: 79725
-#Number of Trump Tweets:
+#Number of Bush Tweets: 52089
 ---